apache/datasketches-website/docs/Quantiles/QuantilesAccuracy.md

     specific language governing permissions and limitations
     under the License.
 -->
-## Quantiles Accuracy and Size
+## Quantiles Sketches Accuracy and Size
+Please review the Quantiles [Definitions]({{site.docs_dir}}/Quantiles/Definitions.html).

-The accuracy of this sketch is a function of the configured value <i>k</i>, which also affects the overall size of the sketch.
-Accuracy of this quantile sketch is always with respect to the normalized rank.
+The accuracy of a quantile sketch is a function of the configured value <i>k</i>, which also affects the overall size of the sketch.

+Accuracy for quantiles sketches is specified and measured with respect to the *rank* only, not the values.

+### Absolute vs Relative Error
+The Quantiles/DoublesSketch and the KLL Sketch have *absolute error*.
+For example, a specified accuracy of 1% at the median (rank = 0.50) means that the true value (if you could extract it from the set) should be between *getQuantile(0.49)* and *getQuantile(0.51)*.
+This same 1% error applied at a rank of 0.95 means that the true value should be between *getQuantile(0.94)* and *getQuantile(0.96)*.
+In other words, the error is a fixed +/- epsilon for the entire range of rank values.

+The ReqSketch, however, has relative rank error and the user can choose which end of the rank domain should have high accuracy.
+Refer to the sketch documentation for more information.

+## Quantiles Sketches and Data Independence
+A *sketch* is an implementation of a *streaming algorithm*.
+By definition, a sketch has only one chance to examine each item of the stream.
+It is this property that makes a sketch a *streaming* algorithm and useful for real-time analysis of very large streams that may be impractical to actually store.

+We also assume that the sketch knows nothing about the input data stream: its length, the range of the values or how the values are distributed.
+If the authors of a particular algorithm require the user to know any of the above attributes of the input data stream in order to "tune" the algorithm, the algorithm is not data independent.

+The only thing the user needs to know is how to extract the values from the stream so that they can be fed into the sketch.
+It is reasonable that the user knows the *type* of values in the stream: e.g., are they alphanumeric strings, numeric strings, or numeric primitives.
+These properties may determine the type of sketch to use as well as how to extract the appropriate quantities to feed into the sketch.

+## Accuracy Information for the org.apache.datasketches.quantiles Sketch Package
 A <i>k</i> of 256 produces a normalized rank error of less than 1%.
 For example, the median value returned from getQuantile(0.5) will be between the actual values from the hypothetically sorted array of input values at normalized ranks of 0.49 and 0.51, with a confidence of about 99%.